Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Newtonian Limit of Einsteinian Gravity and Quantum Dynamics of Solar System (Specifics)

 so that

-The positivity of the l.h.s is implying that $r^{\ast}-3M>0.$ That is for massive particles all circular orbits should have radius $r>3M.$ The radius $r^{\ast}=3M$ , e.g. see Eq.(41), is possible only for photons and describes the photon sphere.
+The positivity of the l.h.s is implying that $r^{\ast}-3M>0.$ That is for massive particles all circular orbits should have radius $r>3M.$ The radius $r^{\ast}=3M$, e.g. see Eq.(41), is possible only for photons and describes the photon sphere.
 Consider now the stability of \ the photon sphere.
 It can be easily calculated using the following representation of Eq.(40)

 and